 Add an extra workout per week (However, remember recovery)

 Cardio is great for improving your overall health, and is recommended no matter what your fitness goal is.
-However, as mentioned in tip #1, we want our main focus to be on strength training, as this will help us build muscle.
+However, when our goal is to build muscle we want our main focus to be on strength training.

 How to do it: